Bodacious (bull): 1995: PBR World Champion Bull

-In June 1995, at the PBR's Bullnanza Nashville in Nashville, Tennessee, Australian bull rider Rodney Lidgard drew Bodacious in the short go-round and bucked off the bull in 1.30 seconds.
+In June 1995, at the PBR's Bullnanza-Nashville in Nashville, Tennessee, Australian bull rider Rodney Lidgard drew Bodacious in the championship round and bucked off the bull in 1.30 seconds.
 Again, the judges decided that was enough time to give the bull an outstanding bull score of 48 points, which is very rare.

-In September 1995, during the Championship round of a PBR event, also in Guthrie, Oklahoma, Jerome Davis drew Bodacious.
+In September 1995, during the championship round of a PBR event, also in Guthrie, Oklahoma, Jerome Davis drew Bodacious.
 He was bucked off the bull in 6.60 seconds, who was given a bull score of 46 points.

-In October 1995 at the PBR World Finals in Las Vegas, Nevada, at the MGM Grand Garden Arena, Hedeman drew Bodacious.
+In October 1995 at the PBR World Finals in Las Vegas, Nevada, at the MGM Grand Garden Arena, Tuff Hedeman drew Bodacious in the championship round.
 His confidence was high, his riding percentage was high, and he was the point leader by "an insurmountable three hundred points".
 Hedeman felt sure he would ride the bull this time.
 From 1993 to 1995, Bodacious had been out of competition for long periods due to an injury; however, he returned as a more dangerous animal, having developed a new bucking move "involving him bringing his rear up with his head to the ground, luring a rider to shift his weight forward, and then thrusting his head up full force, to smash the rider in the face".

 An article in the New Yorker described the encounter:

 This time, a split second after leaving the chute, the bull bucked forward with all his might.
 Hedeman did what riders are supposed to do: he leaned high over the bull's shoulders and flung his arm back as a counterbalance.
 But just as he came forward, Bodacious threw his head back—smashing it square into Hedeman's face.
 Hedeman stayed on somehow, his hand twisted in the rope, only to get head-butted again, thrown into the air, and bounced off the bull's back like a rag doll.